mozilla/webdev-bootcamp/reference/git_github.rst

 Best practises
 --------------
 - Create a separate pull request for each bug.
-If you have multiple commits in one pull request, squash them into one.
+- If you have multiple commits in one pull request, squash them into one.
+For complex patches, having multiple commits might make the review easier.
 - If you are working with multiple bugs at a time, make sure you create a separate branches for each bug.
 - If you need to make changes to the commit, perhaps after feedback, amend the original commit and comment in the pull request what you've changed.
 Don't create a new pull request or commit.
 - Include  the bug number in your commit & pull request title.
 If possible  follow this style -`Some text description (bug XXXXXXX)`.